Jelmerro/eslint-plugin-padding-lines/README.md

 }
 ```

-Since Eslint hate stylistic rules nowadays for whatever reason,
-this was [rejected](https://github.com/eslint/eslint/issues/12948) from addition to main Eslint.
+Since Eslint have deprecated stylistic rules so this was [rejected](https://github.com/eslint/eslint/issues/12948) from addition.

 # LICENSE